zlsa/lsp/ideas.md

 * Treeform proposed using a single convex hull for the entire ship.
 * Problem: there is no such thing as breaking then.
 If you wanted to, you could build an entire ship that rested on a single RCS nozzle.

+## Gameplay

+* Thrust plates!!!!!
+* Thrust plates also make it cleaner to have multiple rockets on one fuel tank.
+* Full-sized Sol system (none of this "denser than gold" shenanigans)
+* Interstages will probably be automatically generated (per top part;
+  SRBs can have different interstages beneath them than than liquid fuel engines), like KSP.

+## Edge cases

+* When you have a twin-engine thrust plate (**), the stage beneath it attaches to the thrust plate instead.
+* When you decouple, the interstage stays attached to the previous stage.